-On average, listings lease in the $20's per square foot per year.
-The Downtown Thousand Oaks submarket is going through a decline in rates.
-In the last 3 months, the median rate decreased $4 per sqft per year.
-That's a 12% decline in rent.
+On average, listings lease in the $30's per square foot per year.
+The Downtown Thousand Oaks submarket is going through a an increase in rates.
+In the last 3 months, the median rate increased $4 per sqft per year.
+That's a 14% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Downtown Thousand Oaks region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Downtown Thousand Oaks region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 7 listings have been posted online, which means spaces most likley are going fast.
+In the last 90 days, 6 listings have come on the market, which means new listings are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,180 sqft.
-Most properties in this area are close to 2 stories.
-Most buildings in this region were built in 1987 and are Class C.
+The standard measurement for office space in this area is around 1,500 sqft.
+Most buildings in this area are around 2 floors.
+Most buildings in this area were built in 1987 and are Class C.

-A large portion of this region is residential, but there's plenty of office_space.
-Real estate is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Downtown Thousand Oaks residents.
+A large portion of this market is residential, but there's plenty of office_space.
+Real estate is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Downtown Thousand Oaks occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.